On the statistics of random-to-top shuffles: Combinatorics of Random-to-Top Shuffles

-There is one fixed point in position $3$ from the first $K^r_n=5$ elements, and positions $9$ and $10$ contribute the other fixed points.
-The maximal element in the first $5$ positions of $\pi$ is equal to $8$.
-So, the permutation $\pi$ corresponds to an iterated random-to-top shuffle (conditional on $K^r_n$) with $3$ fixed points, which agrees with Theorem $\ref{decomposition of fixed points}$.
+There is one fixed point in position $3$ from the first $K_{r,n}$ elements of $\pi$, and the maximal element in the first $5$ positions of $\pi$ is equal to $7$.
+The number of fixed points of $\pi'$ is equal to $3$, which agrees with the quantity from Theorem $\ref{decomposition of fixed points}$.

-We now prove the decomposition of the number of descents. \begin{proof}[Proof of Theorem $\ref{decomposition of descents}$] Suppose that exactly $K^r_n$ distinct cards have been moved to the top.
-By Theorem $\ref{resampling uniform}$, we can count the number of descents in the first $K^r_n$ positions of the resulting permutation by counting descents in the first $K^r_n$ indices of a uniformly random permutation.
-The last $n-K^r_n$ cards of the shuffled deck are in ascending order.
-So, after counting whether the $K^r_n$th card is greater than the $(K^r_n +1)$st card in the shuffled deck, which is, in particular, $O_p(1)$, we are done. \end{proof}
+We next prove the decomposition of the number of descents. \begin{proof}[Proof of Theorem $\ref{decomposition of descents}$] We use a similar argument to the proof of Theorem $\ref{decomposition of fixed points}$.
+Proposition $\ref{resampling uniform}$ allows us to consider a uniformly random permutation $\pi$, independent of $K_{r,n}$.
+Then, reorder the elements in the last $n-K_{r,n}$ positions of $\pi$ in ascending order to form a permutation $\pi'$.
+Since the last $n-K_{r,n}$ elements of $\pi'$ are in ascending order, there are no descents in these positions.
+The number of descents in the first $K_{r,n}$ positions of $\pi'$ is equal to the number of descents in the first $K_{r,n}$ positions of $\pi$.
+Since $\pi$ is uniformly random, we have